 Letters of reference will only be solicited for finalists.
-All letters will be treated as confidential per University of California policy and California State law.
-Please arrange for letters of recommendation to be uploaded directly by recommenders.
-Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality: http://apo.chance.berkeley.edu/evalltr.html) prior to submitting their letters.
+All letters will be treated as confidential per University of California policy and California state law.
+Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (http://apo.berkeley.edu/evalltr.html) prior to submitting their letters.

 How to Apply